Best Kofax Alternatives for Invoice Processing (2026)

 Kofax Capture was a dedicated document intake and scanning solution, converting paper and electronic documents into processable digital files with indexing and routing capabilities.

-The practical reality in 2026 is that standalone document capture is largely an obsolete category.
-Cloud-native extraction platforms have absorbed capture functionality into their processing pipelines.
+For invoice-heavy AP workflows, standalone capture is increasingly unnecessary because modern extraction tools combine intake, classification, and structured output in one workflow.
 You upload files (scanned or digital), and ingestion, format handling, and extraction happen as a single operation rather than as discrete steps requiring separate tools.

 Both ABBYY Vantage and Invoice Data Extraction handle document intake natively as part of their extraction workflow.
 Invoice Data Extraction accepts mixed-format uploads (PDF, JPG, PNG) in batches of up to 6,000 files without requiring a separate capture or pre-processing step.
 If your team is still running Kofax Capture as a standalone tool, replacing it likely means adopting a modern extraction platform that eliminates the need for a dedicated capture layer entirely.